nel349/capsule-server/docs/CapsuleXImplementation.md

 ### 1. Time Capsule Creation
 - **Functionality**:
-  - Users upload a message, photo, or video, encrypted with AES using their Solana wallet's private key.
+  - Users upload a message, photo, or video, encrypted with AES using a secure device key (TEEPIN/Keychain).
   - Capsules are minted as NFTs on Solana with a user-set reveal date.
-  - Content is stored on IPFS, with Filecoin ensuring persistence via a one-time payment.
+  - Encrypted content stored on-chain (≤280 chars) or uploaded to IPFS with hash stored on-chain.
 - **Implementation**:
-  - **Encryption**: Use `@noble/ciphers` for AES encryption, tying keys to the user's Solana wallet (via `@solana/web3.js`).
+  - **Device Encryption**: Use `@noble/ciphers` for AES encryption with keys stored securely in TEEPIN/Keychain.
   - **NFT Minting**: Use Solana's `@solana/spl-token` library to mint capsules as NFTs, leveraging Alpenglow's ~150ms finality for instant transactions.
-  - **Storage**: Integrate IPFS via `@helia/unixfs` for content upload; use Filecoin's API (e.g., `nft.storage`) for pinning, funded by a ~0.00005 SOL service fee (10x base fee per Helius fee analysis).
+  - **Storage**: OnChain storage for small content (≤280 chars) or IPFS via `@helia/unixfs` for larger content, funded by a ~0.00005 SOL service fee.
-  - **Reveal Logic**: Store reveal date in the NFT metadata; use a Solana Anchor program to trigger decryption and X posting on the set date.
+  - **Reveal Logic**: Program enforces time-lock via reveal date; decryption happens locally on device with stored keys.
   - **Solana Program**: Build with `@coral-xyz/anchor` framework to handle:
     - Time capsule creation and metadata storage
     - Reveal date validation and automated triggers